Brooke Army Medical Center Troop Command names Soldier, NCO of the Year

 Everyone agreed that competitions like this one are good for Soldier readiness.

-“Readiness never stops, the Army is not going to stop, so we can’t stop,” Shepard said.
+“Readiness never stops, the Army is not going to stop, so we can’t stop,” Sheppard said.
 “We still need to maintain physical and mental discipline, because we still need to meet operational demand.”

 “The United States Army and the United States military must maintain a ready to fight fit force to continue operations and prepare for any type of movement in a global situation,” Manning added.